iurisman/rust-dust/trie/README.md

 Note as well, that we must use `const` with `LazyCell` because `const` implies static lifetime + immutability.
-We could have use `static` instead, which implies static lifetime, but potentially mutable value, but the compiler would not accept it because it knows that `LazyCell` is not thread safe. `LazyLock` is the thread safe version of `LazyCell`, however its thread safety comes with a runtime overhead which we should only have to pay if we're designing for a multithreaded environment:
+We could have use `static` instead, which implies static lifetime, but potentially mutable value, but the compiler would not accept it because it knows that `LazyCell` is not thread safe. `LazyLock` is the thread safe version of `LazyCell`, but its thread safety comes with a runtime overhead which we should only have to pay if we're designing for a multithreaded environment:
 ```rust
 static PUNCT_RE:LazyLock<Regex> =